jordanmamroud2121/prompt-labs/rules.md

 - **[CRITICAL]** NEVER touch code unrelated to the current task - stay focused only on requested changes
 - **[CRITICAL]** NEVER use JSON file storage under any circumstances - use proper database storage instead
 - **[CRITICAL]** NEVER hardcode secrets (API keys, passwords, tokens) directly in the code - use environment variables instead
-- **[CRITICAL]** DO NOT WRITE CODE unless the prompt includes the keyword "ACTION" - respond to questions with explanations, not code
+- **[CRITICAL]** DO NOT WRITE CODE or make any other changes if the prompt includes the keyword "NOACTION" - only respond to with explanations
 - **[CRITICAL]** When in doubt about any rule or guideline, ask clarifying questions rather than making assumptions
 - **[CRITICAL]** NEVER log, store, or expose sensitive user data (PII, financial information, credentials) - always handle user data with strict privacy controls
 - **[CRITICAL]** NEVER make direct changes to production environments without going through proper staging/testing - always follow the deployment process